Seneca-SCPA/Applied-Problem-Solving/docs/computational-thinking.md

 The more targeted and frequent your testing is, the better your solution will be.
 However in reality, we usually do not have enough time to do extensive detailed testing, so we must be efficient about how and what we test (something you get better at in time).

-What we minimally should test are all the known major logic flows that must occur to solve the problem and as the application would be used by users the majority of the time.
+What we minimally should test are **all the known major logic flows that must occur to solve the problem** and as the application would be used by users the majority of the time.
 We accomplish this by creating "use-cases".
 These are the expected and common scenario's that would occur in the execution of the solution.
 Prioritizing the features and critical logic parts of the solution that are used the most by users will validate and ensure the solution is mostly bug-free and confirms it actually solves the problem.

 Testing is where we often reveal weaknesses in the logic and where applications mostly fail, is in the unexpected things!
-After the core logic of the solution is tested, you would move on to more robust testing and include out of the norm conditions.
-One way to target this is the ask "what if.." and run that scenario through your solution to see if it works as expected.
+After the core logic of the solution is tested, you would move on to more robust testing and **include out of the norm conditions**.
+One way to target this is the ask `"what if.."` and run that scenario through your solution to see if it works as expected.
 Be warned, once you start looking for exceptions and asking "what if", this can take you well beyond what is "reasonable" to test so know when to stop and when you have reached the "obscure" that goes well-beyond normal exceptions.

 ## Summary

 In summary, programmers should plan a solution applying the computational thinking model BEFORE starting any coding.
 Planning ahead and having a framework to work from **accelerates your coding time and results in substantially fewer errors** since the difficult part of determining the logic and flow of the solution is already done. **As a programmer, the coding part should only involve the syntax and implementation of the logic based on a prepared plan**.

 The extent to which you apply the computational model will vary depending on the problem.
-All parts of the model are important and will lead to great improvements in your skills to build solutions, however a few of the parts are mandatory and you should most definitely get in the habit of doing the following ALWAYS:
+All parts of the model are important and will lead to great improvements in your skills to build solutions, however a couple of the parts are mandatory and you should definitely get in the habit of doing the following ALWAYS:

 - Understand the problem
 - Decomposition

-The other parts can take time and repetition in applying the concepts before you get comfortable and more skilled at using them.
+The other parts may take time and repetition in applying the concepts before you get comfortable and more skilled at using them.
 Abstraction is probably the most challenging of them because often it can be over-applied (just because you can abstract something doesn't necessarily mean you should, and there are varying scales at which you can apply it).

 The act of **coding a solution into a program should actually be the least time consuming part of a project**.
 If you find otherwise, it likely means you aren't working from a planned solution, or the prepared logical plan is poorly done and needs more work.